The Most Popular Spices in the World

 10. Cardamom

-- ~139,000 metric tons/year
+- Annual Production: ~139,000 metric tons/year

-- ~$800 million global market size
+- Global Market Size: ~$800 million

 How Popular Is It?

 Cardamom is produced in smaller quantities (about 139,000 tons in 2024) but carries an outsized reputation.
 Guatemala and India are the top producers, with Guatemala largely growing for export.
-Despite low volume, cardamom is one of the highest-value spices in the world, with exports exceeding $1 billion in peak years.
-Despite coming in last in the popularity contest, it is the only spice on this list that is also on the most expensive list.
 Middle Eastern markets drive much of the trade, while India both produces and imports cardamom to meet its massive domestic demand.

 Why Is It So Popular?